YehonatanGo/Flight_Inspection_App/README.md

 When opening the app, the client needs to load a train and current csv flights file (with features at the first line), choose algorithm of anomaly detection from the "plugin" folder and then press on "open FlightGear" button.

 If the client wants to use his own anomaly detection algorithm, he must works as follows:
+* Wrap your dll with corresponding C# dll, to be used as an interface to our App.
 * Put the dll file under "plugins" file.
 * The namespace of the DLL will be called "Anomaly_Detecton_Algorithm".
 * The class of will be called "AnomalyDetector".